pucekdts12/MiscWorks/UniversityAssignments/JAVA2019/MandelbrotFractal/README.md

-In this assigments we had to visualize Mandelbrot set using javafx.
+In this assigment we had to visualize Mandelbrot set using javafx.